finstack/slate/source/index.html.md

             }
         ],
         "callbackURL": "https://www.yourwebsite.com/webhooklistener",
-        "resources": [
-            "User",
-            "BankAccount"
-        ],
-        "events": [
-            "SDDMandateRequested"
-        ],
+        "resourcesAndEvents": {
+          "BankAccount": ["BankAccountCreated", "BankAccountUpdatedByPSP"],
+          "User": [],
+          "Wallet": ["PendingFeeAdded"]
+        },
-        "description": "Listen to all events on users and bank accounts as well as mandate creation events."
+        "description": "Listen to specific events on bank accounts and wallets and all events on users."
     }
 ]
 ```